kwilteam/sample-apps/extensions/extension-tutorial-ts/README.md

 This repository provides a sample Kwil Extension that can be used with any ERC20 contract.

 ## Full tutorial

 A full video tutorial walking through this repository can be found [here](https://www.youtube.com/watch?v=yRek7O5h7qM&t=2s).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yRek7O5h7qM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## QuickStart